njadid/asynch_py/docs/builtin_models.rst

     }
   }

-Three initial states must be determined in the routine *ReadInitData*.
+Three initial states must be determined in the routine :code:`ReadInitData`.
 The initial condition for the algebraic state :math:`q` should be determined with a call to the algebraic equation routine.
 In addition, the two hillslope states must be set, and the initial state of the dam returned.

 .. code-block:: c